Feed

 No Preview Available -

-ArticleArticle with youtube Embedded URL in descriptionScience and logic are deeply intertwined: Logic provides the framework (deductive & inductive reasoning, structure) for scientific inquiry, helping distinguish valid from invalid arguments, while science uses logic to build theories from observations, but also pushes beyond pure logic with empirical evidence to discover counterintuitive truths about the physical world, making logic a foundational tool but not the entirety of science.
+OpportunityOpportunity with embedded link in the descriptionScience and logic are deeply intertwined: Logic provides the framework (deductive & inductive reasoning, structure) for scientific inquiry, helping distinguish valid from invalid arguments, while science uses logic to build theories from observations, but also pushes beyond pure logic with empirical evidence to discover counterintuitive truths about the physical world, making logic a foundational tool but not the entirety of science.
 Logic helps structure hypotheses and analyze data, but science, through observation, can reveal phenomena that pure logical deduction might miss, like quantum mechanics.
-Youtube Embedded URL: How Logic Functions in Science Foundation of Reasoning: Logic defines correct reasoning, making it the "science of sciences," essential for systematic study.
+How Logic Functions in Science Foundation of Reasoning: Logic defines correct reasoning, making it the "science of sciences," essential for systematic study.
 Deductive Reasoning: Moving from general principles to specific predictions (e.g., "All swans are white; this bird is a swan; therefore, it's white").
 Inductive Reasoning: Building general theories from specific observations, a key part of the scientific method (e.g., Copernicus's observations leading to heliocentrism).
-Hypothesis Testing: Science uses logic to form testable hypotheses (e.g., "I expect A because B," where B is the hypothesis) and evaluate expectations.By: Shani newFriday, Jan 16, 2026AGRI-FOOD SYSTEMS+7
+Hypothesis Testing: Science uses logic to form testable hypotheses (e.g., "I expect A because B," where B is the hypothesis) and evaluate expectations.By: Shani newFriday, Jan 16, 2026AGRI-FOOD SYSTEMS+6

 -